Developer Guide

 personadd p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior

-command will be shown in the status message. - Test case:
+Expected: No employee is added.
+The expected format of thepersonaddcommand will be shown in the status message. - Test case:

 personadd n/Nicole p/9 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior

 Expected: No employee is added.
-The expected format ofPhone
+The expected format ofPhonewill be shown in the status message.

-commands to try: personadd
+Other incorrect personadd commands to try: personadd, personadd n/Nicole, ...

 Expected: Similar to previous.